jeremybytes/vslive-di-lab/Lab04/Lab04-Instructions.md

 * The result can be tested by running the test application *without* starting the service first.

 Step-by-step instructions are included below (after all of the Goal Hints).
-If you need more assistance, keep reading.
-Otherwise, **STOP READING NOW**

 Goal #2 Hints
 --------------